kuku1234us/obsidian-cloud-migrate/docs/Classes for ObsidianCloudMigrate.md

 # Introduction

-The following is a list of classes and components that should be implemented to build a complete and functional **ObsidianCloudMigrate** application.
+The following is a list of classes and components that should be implemented to build a complete and functional **VaultManager** application.
 These components are designed to modularize the application, improve maintainability, and provide clear separation of concerns.

 ## 1. Core Classes